 The role and tasks of research libraries change radically in these years in line with the increasing digitization and the changing demands for openness and accessibility of research.
 It places great demands on the research libraries’ service and, although we have prepared for this development for many years, the question is whether we are ready to change so that we can deliver the services that are needed.
 There is a growing need for digital skills and competencies to manage the issues emerging from digital scholarship and this requires new skills from library staff, both through immediate and lifelong training, and these are questions, we will try to focus on in a new Liber workgroup.
 What is the role of libraries with respect to “digital scholarship” developments and the increasing demands for open and free access to research?
 How can we help to create and promote open access to research data and publications?
 How can libraries help to support new search methods (text and data mining, data visualization, etc.) and do we have the right skills?
 How can we communicate and promote the relevant knowledge and how should we best cooperate with the academic environment on these issues.
 In her presentation Susanne Dalsgaard Krag will provide some examples from her own work as a library director in Social Sciences at Aarhus University.

 Lluís Anglada is Director of Open Science in the CSUC (Consortium of Services for the Universities of Catalonia).
 Before, he was director of the CBUC (Consortium of Catalan Academic Libraries) and the director of the Catalonia Technical University Libraries.
 He has been active in different professional associations and committees at Catalan and Spanish level.
 He is a member of SPARC Europe executive board, and he served on the LIBER executive board Speaker Biographies and OCLC Global Council.
-He has published above 40 articles and book chapters.
+He has published above 40 articles and book chapters.Ángel Borrego is Head of the Department of Library Science and Audiovisual Communication at the University of Barcelona (Spain).
+He teaches several courses on scientific information and research methods.
+His research interests focus on scholarly communication and scientists’ information behaviour.

 Developing Digital Scholarship in Spanish libraries